 - Finally, press HOME when the TV prompts you to enter the “Picture” mode.

-Once you have completed these steps, you will be able to disable the demonstration or so-called store mode on your Samsung TV.
+Once you have completed these steps, you can disable the demonstration or so-called store mode on your Samsung TV.

-However, this may not always be suitable for ordinary users.
-Especially if they use the service or device, not on a regular basis.
+However, this may not always be suitable for ordinary users, primarily if they use the service or device regularly.